ikluft/ikluft-tools/scripts/README.md

   can just run it as "gimp" with any usual command line arguments passed along to it.
 And similar functions/aliases will be made for all Flatpak apps installed on the system.
+- *[makelog](makelog)* is a script which runs make and keeps a log file of its standard output and error.
+This is useful for any software developer working on a project which uses make for builds.
+- *[rot13](rot13)* is a trivial cypher program which rotates the letters 13 positions across the alphabet, so that it is also its own decryption method.
+This was originated in Internet tradition since the days of UseNet as a trivially-silly cypher which was built into many UseNet reader programs.
+But it actually dates back to Ancient Rome.
+- *[timestamp-str](timestamp-str)* prints a timestamp string from the current time in YYYYMMDDHHMM format.
+It can be used for creating files with the creation time in their name.

 Scripts moved to other GitHub repos: